Yaaramir/NeuralScratchwork/README.txt

 The whole network is created using only one file for both visualizing its simple approach and keeping the code as close to easy python syntax as possible.

 Status Quo:
-This network takes a dataset SPIRAL_DATA from nnfs.datasets and, using an Adam Optimizer, trains itself to set its weights and biases right to fit the data.
+This network takes a dataset SPIRAL_DATA from nnfs.datasets and, using an Adam Optimizer, trains itself to adjust its weights and biases using L2 regularization to fit the data.
 A test dataset is then created (using the same spiral_data functions), forwarded and evaluated to validate the model's accuracy and loss.

 Goal: